-Covered health services include medically necessary services by a network provider, including approved facility costs and supplies.
-Urgent care services may be furnished by network providers or out-of-network providers when in-network providers are temporarily unavailable or inaccessible.
-The Member's preventive health care services benefits with \$0 cost-sharing may not be used at an urgent care center.
-The Member should first contact their PCP for an appointment before seeking care from another network provider, but innetwork urgent care centers can be used when an appointment with the Member's PCP is not available.
+Covered health services include medically necessary services by a network Provider, including facility costs and supplies.
+Member preventive health care services benefits with \$0 cost-sharing may not be used at an urgent care center.
+The Member should first contact their PCP for an appointment before seeking care from another network Provider, but network urgent care centers can be used when an appointment with the Member's PCP is not available.